Messy people, beware! Car rental companies will charge you up to $450 if you return a dirty vehicle.

 I was so confused because I have never smoked, and the car did not smell when I picked it up.
 I left it clean, with maybe an empty water bottle or two lying around, certainly nothing worth a $450 cleanup.
 I read some of your articles and saw that sometimes companies lie and post false pictures and complicate things.
 I was hoping that wouldn’t be so in my case.
 Whatever the misunderstanding was, again, I am so happy you resolved it for me!
 Thank you!!Shiv Patel

-Getting hit with a bill to clean up an excessively dirty rental car is a terrible way to end your vacation.
+Getting charged to clean up an excessively dirty rental car is a terrible way to end your vacation.
 Here’s how to increase your chances of avoiding that expensive fate.

-If you’ve gone adventuring off the highway to more obscure muddy or dusty areas with your rental vehicle, you should consider washing the car.
-Paying $10-12 to quickly drive a dirty rental car through a car wash is a small price to pay to eliminate the possibility of being hit with a $450 cleaning fee later.
+- Drive through a car wash: If you’ve gone adventuring off the highway to more obscure muddy or dusty areas with your rental vehicle, you should consider washing the car.
+Paying $10-12 to quickly drive a dirty rental car through a car wash is a small price to pay to eliminate the possibility of paying a $450 cleaning fee later.

 Special note to smokers: You may still bring the smell of smoke into your rental car via your clothes and belongings.
 If you do, you’re at risk for a smoking fee, the same as if you had lit up in the car.